avipars/ReversingJCT/README.md

 [VSCode stuff](.vscode)

 - Makes build tasks to assemble your files quickly

+- Add tasks.json to your .vscode folder